TritonDataCenter/triton-terraform/README.md

 }
 ```

+## Provider

-Then you'll need to set up the provider in a Terraform config file, like so:
+You'll need to set up the provider in a Terraform config file, like so:

 ```hcl
 provider "triton" {